Important, you must read and understand – Please choose one of the following options for small cabins under 10m2:

 You will not need a building consent to add an accessory building to your property, like a sleepout, garden shed, granny flat or cabin, provided the building

 If your accessory building is more than 30 square metres in floor area, or is close to other buildings or fences, you may also need a resource consent, depending on the rules in the applicable District Plan

 Note the floor area of an accessory building is included in any calculations of maximum permitted building coverage for your whole site under the planning rules.

-A) Yes, they can – there are a few options available, if you are wanting to line them we suggest checking with a builder.
-We have a useful blog on several options for insulation also, please follow this link, or we can email it to you.
+Yes, they can – there are a few options available, if you are wanting to line them we suggest checking with a builder.
+We have a useful blog on several options for insulation also, click here or we can email it to you.

-A) If any components are damaged when the kitset arrives we will replace them as long as you let us know, including taking photos of any damages & emailing them within 7 days of arrival to your property.
+If any components are damaged when the kitset arrives we will replace them as long as you let us know, including taking photos of any damages & emailing them within 2 days of arrival to your property.